 Affirmations

 Affirmations are short phrases spoken out loud that are designed to motivate you.
 They are absorbed into your subconscious mind by focusing your conscious thoughts in a habitual, emotional and repetitive way.
 It is a simple and effective method of self programming.
+Here are the basic rules for constructing and using affirmations:

 • 1.
 Use the present tense